 Profile Views by Recruiters, Hiring Managers, VPs, CXOs

-I got decent profile views on regular basis from recruiters, hiring managers, Product Heads, CXOs in December month.
+I got decent profile views on a regular basis from recruiters, hiring managers, Product Heads, CXOs in December month.
 I didn’t remember the visit number.
 But yes, refer to a sample below.
 People contacted me over different channels like Email, Linkedin, Call, Twitter.

 Do job portals help?
 Yes, they do